Lab-Brat/labbrat.net/content/blog/monitoring_best_practices.md

 ### Continual Improvement
-Monitoring system is a complex project that quickly evolves and requires constant maintanence.
+Monitoring system is a complex project that quickly evolves and requires constant maintenance.
 Be patient, always look for improvements, get feedback from users and optimize it.